- Benchmark Project: This Project establishes the “ground-truth” labels, which serve as the benchmark for evaluating annotator performance.

 Image sequences

-- Image sequences are collections of images that are processed as one annotation task and represented as a video.
+For detailed information about the JSON file format used for import go here.- Image sequences are collections of images that are processed as one annotation task and represented as a video.

 - Images within image sequences may be altered as images of varying sizes and resolutions are made to match that of the first image in the sequence.